jurajcik/yacht-stats/README.md

   - configure the PostgreSQL DB as data source
 - in [config.py property DB_STRING](yachtstats/config.py) configure the connection to the DB
 - make sure to have python 3 and pipenv installed
-- run the script [main.py](yachtstats/main.py), this will automatically:
+- run the script [run.bat](scripts/run.bat) or execute the steps manually, this will:
   - install the pipenv dependencies
   - run python in the virtual environment
   - create the DB tables and execute the first collecting of data